Recital

 NEC's students meet one-on-one each week with a faculty artist to perfect their craft.
 As each one leaves NEC to make their mark in the performance world, they present a full, professional recital that is free and open to the public.
 It's your first look at the artists of tomorrow.
 Nickolas Isherwood '25 MM studies Jazz Bass with

-Connections Chamber Music 4
+Connections Chamber Music 4: Weinberg and Shostakovich

 Burnes Hall